oracle-samples/oracle-db-examples/java/jdbc/Readme.md

-# Java Database Connectivity (JDBC) driver
+# JDBC based examples
-Oracle Java Database Connectivity (JDBC) driver is used by Java applications to establish connection to the Oracle Database.
-The Oracle JDBC drivers implement and comply with the latest JDBC specifications.
-JDBC specification is a Java standard that provides the interface for connecting from Java to relational databases.
+The Oracle JDBC driver is used for connecting and processing data in the Oracle Database.
+It is fully compliant with the latest JDBC specifications.
+The JDBC standard defines the `java.sql` interfaces.

-The JDBC standard is defined and implemented through the standard `java.sql` interfaces.
+**The JDBC Thin driver or Type 4 driver** is a pure Java driver which communicates with the database server using Oracle Net Services.
+Oracle furnishes also the type 2 JDBc-OCI driver however, JDBC-Thin  is the most used and recommended driver type.
+Java applications simply need to have **ojdbc8.jar** (for JDK8) in their classpath.

-**The JDBC Thin driver or a Type 4 driver** is a pure Java driver that can be used in Java applications and applets.
-It communicates with the server using Oracle Net Services to access the Oracle Database.
-We recommend everyone to use JDBC Thin driver in their applications.
-Java applications need to have **ojdbc8.jar** (for JDK8) in their classpath to establish a connection to the database.
+The JDBC THin driver allows connecting to the Oracle Database Cloud Services including: the Oracle Database Service **(DBCS)**, the Oracle Exadata Express Cloud Service **(EECS)**, and the Oracle Database Service on Bare Metal **(BMCS)**.

-JDBC Thin driver is used by Java applications to connect to various Database Service offerings such as Oracle Database Service **(DBCS)**, Oracle Exadata Express Cloud Service **(EECS)**, and Oracle Database Serice on Bare Metal **(BMCS)**.
-Refer to [JDBC and Oracle Database Service on Cloud](http://www.oracle.com/technetwork/database/application-development/jdbc/documentation/index.html) for detailed instructions.
+Please refer to [JDBC and Oracle Database Service on Cloud](http://www.oracle.com/technetwork/database/application-development/jdbc/documentation/index.html) for detailed instructions.

 # What's New in JDBC in 12.2 ?